pontalti/employe/README.md

    - Postman for Windows Version 9.1.5
    - MongoDB Comunity 6.0.6 *(For localhost)
    - Docker
-		- Docker for Windows (Docker version 20.10.11)
+		- Docker for Windows
-		- Docker Desktop for Windows 4.3.0
+		- Docker Desktop for Windows

 2. Install if necessary git, follow the instruction on the link below.
 	- ```  https://git-scm.com/downloads ```